ARM-software/lisa/doc/source/additional_topics.rst

 Modules are essentially plug-ins for Extensions.
 They provide a way of defining common and reusable functionality.
-An Extension can load zero or more modules during it's creation.
+An Extension can load zero or more modules during its creation.
 Loaded modules will then add their capabilities (see Capabilities_) to those of the Extension.
-When calling code tries to access an attribute of an Extension the Extension doesn't have, it will try to find the attribute among it's loaded modules and will return that instead.
+When calling code tries to access an attribute of an Extension the Extension doesn't have, it will try to find the attribute among its loaded modules and will return that instead.

 .. note:: Modules are themselves extensions, and can therefore load their own
           modules. *Do not* abuse this.